rszheng/Ethereum-Develop/JavaScript-API.md

 var transaction = web3.eth.getTransaction(txHash);
 console.log(transaction);
 ```
 However, this will not work if you're syncing in ```light``` mode, i.e. if you're running a light node.
-This is because a light node don't make index of transactions except those it is interested in.
+This is because a light node doesn't make index of transactions except those it is interested in.

 **Remark**.
 We will learn more web3.js APIs that allow you to create contracts and send transactions.
 Check out [this](https://github.com/rszheng/Ethereum-Develop/blob/master/SmartContract.md) tutorial.